weihsiu/secs/README.md

 ```

 ### Label
-`Label` component is used to precisicely query a set of entities.
-It has a String type parameter which is used to identify it at the type level so we can use it in our query calculations.
+`Label` component is used to precisicely query a set of similar entities.
+It has a String type parameter which is used to identify similarity at the type level so we can use it in our query calculations.
 The `id` parameter can be used to differentiate between different entity instances of the same label.
+For instance, `Label["asteroid"]` can be used to identify entities that are asteroids in a query.
+The `id` parameter can used to further specify the identiy of a particular entity.

 ```scala
 case class Label[L <: String](id: Int) extends Component